tomas303/palspvsce/README.md

 ## Requirements

 * Visual Studio Code 1.74.0 or newer
+* An external Pascal Language Server implementation (developed separately in Go)

 ## Extension Settings

 This extension contributes the following settings:

+* `pascalLanguageServer.serverPath`: Path to the Pascal Language Server executable (required).
-* `pascalLanguageServer.maxNumberOfProblems`: Controls the maximum number of problems reported by the server.
+* `pascalLanguageServer.trace.server`: Controls the verbosity of communication traces between VSCode and the language server.

+## Setup

+1. Install this extension
+2. Set the `pascalLanguageServer.serverPath` setting to point to your Go-based Pascal language server executable
-* `pascalLanguageServer.serverPath`: Path to a custom Pascal Language Server executable (leave empty to use the built-in server).
+3. Open a Pascal file to activate the extension

 ## Known Issues